Seema Yasmin

 Seema Yasmin is a British-American physician, writer and science communicator based at Stanford University.
 She is Director of Research and Education at the Stanford Health Communication Initiative.
+She is the author of 10 books.
 During the COVID-19 pandemic, Yasmin helped to debunk myths about the coronavirus.

 Education and early career

 Yasmin was born in Nuneaton, Warwickshire, England and raised in London to a family of Indian and Burmese ancestry.
 Her mother, Yasmin Halima, was born in India and is a Distinguished Careers Institute fellow who works on women's health.
 At the age of seventeen, Yasmin decided that she wanted to take her mother's first name as her surname, and had her name changed with a lawyer.
 Yasmin trained in biochemistry at Queen Mary University of London and graduated in 2005.
 She moved to the University of Cambridge to complete a graduate programme in medicine.
 She started her medical career in the National Health Service, working at Homerton University Hospital for one year.
 In 2010 Yasmin was awarded a University of California, Los Angeles fellowship to train in clinical research in Botswana.
-She moved to the United States with her mother.
+She moved to the United States in 2010.
 In 2011, Yasmin joined the Epidemic Intelligence Service as a "disease detective" at the United States Centers for Disease Control and Prevention, where she studied outbreaks of disease in prisons, border towns and American Indian reservations.
 Whilst studying an outbreak of flesh-eating bacteria on the Navajo Nation, Yasmin realised the power of effective science communication, and realised that she wanted to use journalism to shift public policy.